 How to Manage Back Pain When You Have a Cough

-• Gentle Exercise: Engage in light stretching or low-impact exercises to maintain flexibility and strengthen your muscles, which can support your back during coughing episodes.
+- Gentle Exercise: Engage in light stretching or low-impact exercises to maintain flexibility and strengthen your muscles, which can support your back during coughing episodes.
 Gentle walking can also help keep your body active without straining your back.

-• Heat and Cold Therapy: Applying a heat pack to your back can help relax tense muscles and improve blood flow.
+- Heat and Cold Therapy: Applying a heat pack to your back can help relax tense muscles and improve blood flow.
 You can also use cold packs to reduce inflammation and numb sharp pain.

 When to See a Doctor about Back Pain When Coughing

-While occasional back pain with coughing may go away on its own, there are situations where you might need to see a doctor.
+Occasional back pain when coughing will often go away on its own, especially when it’s caused by minor strains or temporary inflammation in the area.
+However, certain situations will require a trip to the doctor to rule out underlying issues or to address more serious conditions.
 Here are some examples of when to talk to your Conyers doctor about “back pain when I cough”:

 Home Remedies for Back Pain with Coughing